slerman12/UnifiedML2old/README.md

 [comment]: <> (Files are succinct, intuitive, and try to be self-explanatory.)

-## :trident: Desideratum, Pedagogy, and Research
+## :pensive: Desideratum, Pedagogy, and Research

 All files are designed to be useful for educational purposes in their simplicity and structure, and research advancements/prototyping in their transparency and minimalism.